COVID 19 – UPDATE AND CENTENNIAL WELLNESS RELAUNCH STRATEGY

 The clinic will keep a manifest of every person (patient, visitors, staff, other) entering the clinic each day – as advised by our regulatory body – this log will be maintained with privacy as top priority but will serve to help with contact tracing in the event there is an exposure to COVID 19

-Touchless administrative procedures will be used where possible (tap payments, no cash transactions and emailed receipts/statements, re-booking with practitioners or having front administration call patients)
+Touchless administrative procedures will be used where possible (tap payments, no cash transactions and emailed receipts/statements.

 PROCEDURES FOR PATIENTS: